 The oil palm, a perennial tree-like monocotyledon belonging to Aceraceae family, is one of the most widely cultivated species.
 This plant, native to Africa, specifically in the Gulf of Guinea, can still be found there in the form of spontaneous or semi-spontaneous populations (Ndjogui et al., 2014).
 As the world's most productive oil crop, oil palm could have a significant impact on the Ivorian economy.
 Furthermore, due to its genetic potential, yields could reach 18 tons of fruit bunches per hectare (Barcelos et al., 2015).
 In Côte d'Ivoire, approximately 228,000 ha are dedicated to oil palm cultivation, i.e., approximately 140,000 ha of village plantations and 88,000 ha of industrial plantations (Nkongho et al., 2014).
 This ranks it second among African countries producing palm bunches and ninth worldwide, with production reaching 1,800,000 tons of bunches (USDA, 2022).
 Also, palm kernel oil, which comes from the kernel of palm seeds, is a big deal when it comes to people's nutrition.
 It's a great source of healthy unsaturated fats and medium-chain fatty acids (Niamketchi et al., 2021).
 Palm kernel oil is widely used in various sectors, such as agri-food, cosmetics, biodiesel production, and traditional medicine (Yapi et al., 2020).
 It remains stable even at high cooking temperatures and has a longer shelf life than other vegetable oils (Luquiau, 2018).
 In 2023, Côte d'Ivoire produced 35,000 tons of palm kernel oil, of which 25,000 tons were intended for export (USDA, 2023).

-In Côte d'Ivoire, oil palm industry generates more than 500 billion CFA francs, corresponding to approximately 3.13% of gross domestic product (Bessou et al., 2020).
+In Côte d'Ivoire, the oil palm industry generates more than 500 billion CFA francs, corresponding to approximately 3.13% of gross domestic product (Bessou et al., 2020).
 As a result, oil palms offer various benefits to communities in producing regions and generate lucrative jobs (Carrère, 2013), particularly in palm oil production, palm kernel crushing, and palm wine extraction (Kouchade et al., 2017).
 The first two occupations, which are mainly manual, are mostly carried out by women, thereby contributing to poverty alleviation.

 Despite the crucial role of oil palms in the Ivorian economy, this crop faces a number of challenges.
 At each stage of its growth, oil palm is attacked by various diseases (fusarium wilt, cercosporiosis, blast, heart rot) and is subject to several pests, the most worrying of which are insects.
 These include Coelaenomenodera lameensis (Coleoptera: Chrysomelidae-Hispinae), the oil palm leaf miner, Oryctes monoceros (Coleoptera: Dynastidae), the young palm shoot borer, the defoliating caterpillars of Latoia spp (Lepidoptera: Limacododae), and the pests of female oil palm inflorescences Prosoestus spp (Coleoptera: Curculionidae) (Kouassi et al., 2021; N'Guessan et al., 2020).
 The latter, P. sculptilis Faust and P. minor Marshall, curculionid beetles, are responsible for main damage to female inflorescences (Hala et al., 2018; N'Guessan et al., 2022).
 According to N’Guessan et al. (2022) and Atta et al. (2025), their effect can lead to the formation of parthenocarpic fruits, whereas only fruits have real economic value (Jacquemard, 1995).
 The nutritional quality of palm oil could also be affected by the impact of these pests.
 This research study was conducted with the aim of assessing the chemical and nutritional composition of seeds infested by Prosoestus spp (Coleoptera: Curculionidae), major pests of female oil palm inflorescences.